dfrnt-labs/terminusdb-docs-static/src/app/docs/collaboration-with-python-client/page.md

   metadata:
     title: Collaboration Features with the Python Client
     description: >-
-      How to guides to help you get to grips with TerminusCMS and TerminusDB's collaboration features using the Python Client.
+      How to guides to help you get to grips with TerminusDB collaboration features using the Python Client.
     openGraph:
       images: >-